-You may not be her, but you came from her and her kindness made at least part of who you are.
+You may not be her, but you came from her and her kindness and unconditional caring for you in part made you who you are.
 No matter how silly her ideologies may have seemed to you in your life, there is no reason to be harsh with her, your mother.
-She is doing her best, and I'm sure you love her dearly, and part of you feels bad for having been hurtful to her at times.
+Yes the institution has many faults, and I'm sure you recognize that difference, a bright young man like you.
+You already know she is doing her best, and I'm sure you love her dearly, and part of you feels bad for having been hurtful to her at times.
 We all learn when we leave space for our loved ones to breathe and go at their own pace.

 I feel that to honor our own imperfections and give ourselves the same gentleness in space to develop our own steps for our journey, we have to lend lots of room to other people and whatever faiths they hold, because they are humans before followers of this or that faith.

 Does that make sense?
 Sorry for the long rant.
 BTW, I'm still subscribed to your blog and have been quite a long time, it's very nice to see you again.

 I love you when you bow in your mosque, kneel in your temple, pray in your church.
 For you and I are sons of one religion, and it is the spirit. ---Kahlil Gibran

 My addition is we are all of one religion - the human heart.